burukuru/docs/pages/documentation/11-examples/examples-overview.md

 * We have a [simple Pokemon example](./pokemon.html) to illustrate how to form a range of different Graql queries.
 * The [philosophers.gql](https://github.com/graknlabs/grakn/blob/master/grakn-dist/src/examples/philosophers.gql) file, also distributed in the Grakn release zip, contains a simple ontology and data, for use as an example.

+### Analytics

+We have two examples to illustrate how to use Graql analytics:

+* [Statistical Analysis](./analytics.html) describes using the `compute` and `aggregate` methods on a familar R dataset (MTCars) to compare them and illustrate them.
+* [Analytics using Java APIs](./java-analytics.html) uses the Java APIs to show how to calculate clusters and degrees using the familar genealogy example set.

 ## Languages

 ### Haskell, R and Python Bindings